Rock981119/route2nsx/README.md

 ## Overview
 This script is only suitable for injecting static routes into a single T1 Router in NSX-T.<br>
+The only CNI tested is Antrea & Calico, CNI needs to work in no encapsulation mode. <br>
 The script reads the relationship between Node IP and Pod Subnet in the K8s cluster, Generate a static route in Json format, and update the API to the specified T1 Router.<br>
 `This script is purely a personal hobby, it needs to be used with caution in other environments.`